tursodatabase/turso-docs/home/concepts.md

 ## Location

-Turso databases are deployed using Fly.io, which allows Turso to host database instances in [26 locations around the world], each identified with a three letter code.
+Turso databases are deployed using Fly.io, which allows Turso to host database instances in [many locations around the world], each identified with a three letter code.
 When creating a database with [replicas](#replica), you should consider which locations best support the code running any queries.
 In general, the physical distance between the code and the database determines the latency,